OpenRailAssociation/osrd/CONTRIBUTING.md

   - Most new features should have at least one minimal integration test.
   - The more complex or "core" a feature is, the more strict we are about unit tests.
-    Use your best judgement here.
+    Use your best judgment here.
     We will let you know if your pull request needs more tests.

 ## The OSRD Team